bitbeckers/summon-raid-app/README.md

 Connect you wallet to RPC `http://localhost:8545/`

-Changes to front-end will be live, changed to smart-contract code require restart
+Changes to front-end will be live, changes to smart-contract code require restart

 ## DEVELOPMENT